vx-zone/vx-zone.github.io/_posts/2022-09-03-randomtheory-ahmet.md

 In order to understand this, i am going to demonstrate four integers; the **modules** m, **multiplier** a, **increment** c, and **seed** $$X0$$, with $$2\leq a < m$$, $$0\leq c <m$$, $$0\leq X0 <m$$

-We use this sequence of pseudorandom numbers will be defined as {Xn} $$0\leq X0 < m$$ for all n, by successively using the recursively defined
+We use this sequence of pseudorandom numbers will be defined as Xn $$0\leq X0 < m$$ for all n, by successively using the recursively defined

 $$Xn+1 = (A.Xn+C) mod m$$